How to prepare now for the workplace of the future

 Artificial Intelligence (AI)

-Annelie explains that the design, appearance, and functionality of your space communicates a lot about your company culture: "When you're creating a workplace, you're not just providing someone with a bland grey office that could belong to any brand.
-You're creating a purposeful space that builds a culture and not only fosters a connection between people but also a connection to your employer brand and your organisation," says Annelie.
+Xenofontos explains that the design, appearance, and functionality of your space communicates a lot about your company culture: "When you're creating a workplace, you're not just providing someone with a bland grey office that could belong to any brand.
+You're creating a purposeful space that builds a culture and not only fosters a connection between people but also a connection to your employer brand and your organisation," says Xenofontos.
 "People are hardwired to connect".

 The design and layout of space can encourage connection and culture or, on the flip side, it has the potential to damage it; cutting your organisation off from a vast array of advantages: